 3. Fat Transporters

 But fat isn't allowed to pass into the mitochondria at will; it must be carried in.
 Fat transporters can help to maximize the amount of fat that gets in.

 This amino-acid-like molecule is a critical component of the complex transporting system that brings fat into the mitochondria, where it is finally burned away for good.
-Several studies confirm that supplementing with carnitine increases the amount of fat that the body burns up.
+Several studies confirm that supplementing with L-carnitine increases the amount of fat that the body burns up.*

 4. Fat Stoppers